r-adnan/RhythmiBrush/README.md

 2. **Brush size not varying**
     - **Symptom:** Caused by issues with recording sound from audio device, maybe the wrong device is selected for listening.
-    - **Symptom:** You could navigate to the Painter Code itself and find the current recording loopback microphone you are using, although this may be difficult.
+    - **Solution:** You could navigate to the Painter Code itself and find the current recording loopback microphone you are using, although this may be difficult.
 Working on a more proper fix.